 There’s plenty to like about Trader Joe’s, the quirky grocery store chain that emphasizes good customer service, unique offerings and an eco-friendly mission.
-We at Money Talks News are Trader Joe’s fans for many purchases, like these “10 Things I Always Buy at Trader Joe’s.”
+We at Money Talks News are Trader Joe’s fans for many purchases, like those in “15 Things I Always Buy at Trader Joe’s.”

 I go there for several grocery staples.
 But there are Trader Joe’s items I always say “no” to.
 Some are too unhealthy, too expensive or just unpalatable.

 From the research I’ve done online and among friends, I hear a consensus about products to avoid at Trader Joe’s.
-Here’s what I never buy, and why.
+Here’s what I never buy there, and why.

 1. Premade foods